 3. BACKROADS MAPBOOK

 Remember paper maps?
-Everyone has been all about digital maps for quite some time now but at the end of the day, there’s nothing more reliable than a good ol’ paper map (that’s current, of course).
+Everyone has been all about digital maps for quite some time now but at the end of the day, there’s nothing more reliable than a good ol’ paper map.
 In Canada, we have Backroads Mapbooks which are amazing spiral-bound books with in-depth maps of every inch of land that show forest roads, hiking trails, and topographic information.
-They also come in a waterproof fold-out format but the spiral-bound book is truly an adventure bible because it is loaded with additional information like fishing regulations, trip itineraries, and local insight into the given area.
+They also come in a waterproof fold-out format but the spiral-bound book is truly an adventure bible.
+It’s loaded with additional information like fishing regulations, trip itineraries, and local insight into the given area.
 Just like people used to take pride in their encyclopedia collections, we would LOVE to have a coast-to-coast Backroads Mapbook collection.

 5. NATIONAL PARKS PASS

 This is arguably one of the best gifts you could get a van lifer.
 Treat them to a Discovery Pass if you’re in Canada or an America the Beautiful Pass if you’re in the USA.
 While Canada’s Discovery Pass covers all of your day use and extended camping or backpacking trips, the America the Beautiful Pass also gives you discounts on camping at certain recreation areas.
 We stayed at Aguirre Springs just outside of Las Cruces, New Mexico, a while back and were able to camp for $3 a night because of our parks pass — cha-ching!
-This makes a great gift because knowing you have the pass definitely encourages you to check out more parks, especially the lesser-known ones that you might have otherwise passed by.
+This makes a great gift for any camper van because knowing you have the pass definitely encourages you to check out more national parks.
+Especially the lesser-known ones that you might have otherwise passed by.

 6. PACKABLE HAMMOCK